jmadridh/file_batch_api/README.md

 > * Queueing Mechanism

-In the first group of pre-requirements, it involves and describe the set of features that a file **MAY HAVE**.
+In the first group of pre-requirements, it involves:
 1. The file **MUST** be stored previously in a folder SFTP.
 2. The file **FOLLOW** a pattern name with a *CSV* extension.
 3. The file **HAS** 'read/write' permissions.
-4. The file **HAS* a file structure human readable.
+4. The file **HAS** a file structure human readable.

 In the second group of pre-requirements, it is related to the bridge system which serves to operate functions to push data into Salesforce Cloud.
-1. The System API **SHOULD** be running and listening on the HTTPS port.
+1. The System API **SHOULD** be running and listening on the HTTP port.
 2. The System API **MUST** performs the operation required to push data in a secured channel communication.
 3. The System API **SHOULD** track each transaction in a logging system.